vijaymathew/cljact/README.md

-A tiny library for concurrent computing with actors and asynchronous messaging.
+A tiny Clojure library for concurrent computing with actors and asynchronous messaging.

 ## Example Usage